mosse-security/mcsi-library/README.md

-# MCSI BLOG
+# MCSI LIBRARY

 ## What the project does

-This project creates the MCSI blog page using Sphinx and Read The Docs
+This project creates the MCSI LIBRARY using Sphinx and Read The Docs

 ## How to set up the local development environment